junkerm/specmate/documentation/specmate-quick-start.md

 Links to already generated test specifiactions are also shown.
 In the last column *Change History* you can view which user made changes to the graph.
 If there are any erorrs in the created model, Specmate will display them above the *Change History* column.

 ## Generating a Test-Case-Specification
 Specmate can automatically generate a Test-Case-Specification based on the created model.
 The name of the Test-Case-Specification is based on the date and time the specification was created.
+You have the ability to change the name of the specification and add a desription.
 The specification consists of multiple test cases, where each test case has a specific configuration.
 A test case assigns each variable a value.
 In certain test cases Specmate leaves the value of a variable blank.
 If this is the case, the variable is not restricted to a certain value.
 The generation of the specification follows the rules of Liggesmeyer.
 The application of these rules lead to a optimal relation between test coverage and number of test cases.